Image via Canva

 — News and commentary about elsewhere covered by Quincy Quarry News

-The lawsuit filed by the principals behind a ballot question petition drive to substantially reduce the 89% raise arguably grifted by Quincy Mayor Thomas P. Koch for himself along with mostly since voted out of office city council members acting as accomplishes and so scoring themselves a 50% raise concluded its Superior Court trial on Friday afternoon after roughly an hour and a half of oral arguments.
+The lawsuit filed by the principals behind a ballot question petition drive to substantially reduce the 89% raise arguably grifted by Quincy Mayor Thomas P. Koch for himself along with mostly since voted out of office city council members arguably acting as accomplishes and so scoring themselves a 50% raise concluded its Superior Court trial on Friday afternoon after roughly an hour and a half of oral arguments.

 The lawsuit was filed given grievances over how over 1,800 petition signers signatures were rejected.